michaeltu1/contrast/_posts/2017-02-07-explorations-into-bioprinting.md

 - Optimizing hydrogel and cell culturing protocols for bioprinting
 - Building a fundamental knowledge base and supplemental skills for bioprinting
 - Facilitating further interest in tissue engineering research technologies
-- Learning about the theory, practice, and applications of bioprinting, including 3D printing, novel hydrogels, and tissue engineering